 Containment integrity is initially maintained by permanently installed equipment.
-All containment venting functions will be performed from the MCR or ROS, except for breaching of the rupture disk for anticipatory venting.
+All containment venting functions will be performed from the MCR or ROS, except for transferring MOV-233MV power from Division I AC to the MOV-dedicated UPS located in the Reactor Building elevation 958'-3", at or near the MCC-RA.
 Venting will require support from the HCVS installed UPS batteries, UPS battery charger, and pneumatic supply.
 This installed equipment will provide a minimum of 24 hour operation.
 Connection points will be provided.

-All DC and AC power to support HCVS venting will be provided by a dedicated UPS system with a dedicated UPS battery to support 24 hours of operation.
+All DC and AC power to support HCVS venting will be provided by two dedicated UPS systems (i.e., the CB UPS and MOV-dedicated UPS) with dedicated UPS batteries to support 24 hours of operation.
 Existing safety-related station batteries will provide sufficient electrical power for RCIC operation.
-Before station batteries are depleted, portable FLEX DGs, as detailed in the response to Order EA-12-049, will be credited to charge the station batteries and maintain DC bus voltage.
-Existing and newly installed accumulator tanks with back-up portable N2 bottles will provide sufficient motive force for all HCVS valve operation and will provide for multiple operations of the PC-AOV-AO32 vent valve.
+Before station batteries are depleted, portable FLEX diesel generators, as detailed in the response to Order EA-12-049, will be credited to charge the station batteries and maintain DC bus voltage.